-Current issue: November-December 2013
+Current issue: March-April 2017

 In this issue:

-Our Point of View: Montana’s Wolf Management Challenges.
+Our Point of View: Inclusive, Transparent, Fair.
 Read more >>

-Eating the Outdoors: Venison Glaze and Middle Eastern Marinade.
-Read more >>
+Eating the Outdoors: Mont-Mex Tacos Read more >>

-FWP At Work.
+FWP At Work: Chris Hammond, Nongame Biologist.
 Read more >>

-For the past nine years, Montana Outdoors has been ranked among the nation's top state conservation magazines by the Association for Conservation Information.
+For the past 13 years, Montana Outdoors has been ranked among the nation's top state conservation magazines by the Association for Conservation Information.
 In 2012, the National Association of Government Communicators awarded Montana Outdoors first place magazine.
 See our collection of award-winning stories.
 AWARD WINNERS >>

 Get the latest news on Montana's wildlife, fish, and parks management, conservation issues, and endangered species in Montana Outdoors.This captivating color magazine provides an in-depth look at what's going on in Montana's mountains, rivers, reservoirs, prairies and forests.
 For a special website offer of just $12 per year, you'll get the latest information on Montana's trout rivers, elk management, state parks, wolf and grizzly delisting, and more.
 Plus you'll find recent updates on seasons, laws, and regulations, not to mention some of the best outdoors photography in the country.

 Montana Outdoors is a bi-monthly publication of Montana Fish, Wildlife & Parks that promotes the conservation and sustainable use of Montana's fish, wildlife, and state parks.